openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

       swap on worker nodes
    c.
 The cluster admin is deploying the [WASP Agent] DaemonSet

-4. The cluster admin is configuring OpenShift Virtualization via the `HCO` API for higher workload density
+4. The cluster admin is configuring OpenShift Virtualization for higher workload density via

+   a. the OpenShift Virtualization Console "Settings" page
+   b. or `HCO` API

 The cluster is now set up for higher workload density.